pghvlaans/yalpack/README.md

 * All installed files in /etc and /home are marked as .new by pkgmake.
 If other .new files are needed, they should be renamed manually prior to making the package.

 * Any executable file at `/tmp/[NAME]-[VERSION]/install.sh` will be executed by pkginst after all new files, directories and symlinks have been created. install.sh could be used to make or rename symlinks and files, for example.

+* At times, it may be desirable to keep more than one version of a package installed on the system (e.g. the kernel and kernel modules).
+In such cases, the NAME file should be a string with the version information included: `echo linux-5.12.1 > /tmp/linux/5.12.1/NAME`.
+In case of conflicting files, the more recently-installed package will 'win.'
+When calling yalpack scripts that take the package name as the input, the proper version information will also be required: `pkgup linux-5.12.0 linux-5.12.1`.

 **The directory structure of a yalpack package:**